stared/jekyll-blog-pre-2022/_posts/2015-12-14-sci-to-data-sci.markdown

 There are a few follow-ups I'm considering:

 * How did I learn about data science?
-* How to transition from academia to data science? (mostly practical links)
+* How to move from academia to data science? (mostly: practical links)
 * Why I got disappointed by academia?

 If you like to hear about one of these topics, mail me! :)